 -Grace Jones in her telling book, I’ll Never Write My Memoirs

 New York, 1977, icon Grace Jones is beginning her recording career.
-A tall, dark skinned woman, born in Jamaica, sporting an androgynous look, and a bold attitude.
+A tall, dark-skinned woman, born in Jamaica, sporting an androgynous look, and a bold attitude.
 She didn’t fit it.
 To any norm.
-Not in the music industry or acting or modelling, where dainty, fair skinned, and delicate was the rage.
+Not in the music industry or acting or modeling, where dainty, fair-skinned, and delicate was the rage.
 And in most circles, still is.
 The best way to describe Jones then – and now- is fierce.

 And she never apologized.